HHalva/ccn/README.md

   - numpy package
   - [pytorch](https://pytorch.org/) package

 In case you have any questions, please open an issue in the tab above, or email myself or Aapo.
 Opening an issue is preferable as then every one can benefit from your question.
+Also if you find any mistakes (very likely) please let us know!